SmartSprout-IOT/smartsprout-sensor/README.md

-# Embedded Temperature Monitoring System
+# Embedded Smartsprout Sensor System

 <h1 align="center"> <img src="https://raw.githubusercontent.com/NexusNova-IOT/embedded-system-temperature/main/assets/screenshot.png" alt="Project Screenshot" height="350"> </h1>

 ## Project Description

-This embedded temperature monitoring system is developed as part of the NexusNova group's project.
+This embedded sensor system is developed as part of the Smartsprout group's project.
 It is designed to measure and monitor temperature data using an embedded system.
 The project utilizes the Wokwi simulation platform for hardware emulation and testing.

 ## Getting Started